smpollak/MPSS-25su-DoC-Blog/content/team_posts/phase1.md

 **Deep Neural Network:** We seek to build a lightweight DNN in TensorFlow (or perhaps PyTorch) to test its performance vs. logistic regression.

 ## Data Sources

-**Bold:** not bold.

-Identify 2+ candidate data sources available via scraping or API access that are suitable for the ML tasks/models relevant to the one or more personas use of the application

 **Focusing on data for 2000-2022**